joker2168/Illumio-ServiceNow-Sync/README.md

 # Illumio ServiceNow Sync App

 ## Description
-A command line utility that imports labels into the Illumio PCE from a CSV file.
+A command line utility that syncs ServiceNow CMDB with Illumio.
+For a routine sync, set to run on a cron job (.e.g, daily).

 ## Third-party Packages
 Uses a Go package that provides the plumbing for accessing the Illumio APIs.
 The location of the package is here: https://stash.ilabs.io/users/brian.pitta/repos/illumioapi/.
 You can add this to your environment by running `go get stash.ilabs.io/scm/~brian.pitta/illumioapi.git`